 - The drug may not be on our List of Covered Drugs (Formulary) on our website, or it may have a requirement or restriction that you don't know about or don't think applies to you.
 If you decide to get the drug, you may need to pay the full cost. - If you don't pay for the drug but think we should cover it, you can ask for a coverage decision (refer to Chapter 9 of your Member Handbook). - If you and your doctor or other prescriber think you need the drug right away, (within 24 hours), you can ask for a fast coverage decision (refer to Chapter 9 of your Member Handbook). - Send us a copy of your receipt when you ask us to pay you back.
-In some cases, we may need to get more information from your doctor or other prescriber to pay you back for the drug.
+In some cases, we may need to get more information from your doctor or other prescriber to pay you back for our share of the cost of the drug.
+We may not pay you back the full cost you paid if the price you paid is higher than our negotiated price for the prescription.

 When you send us a request for payment, we review it and decide whether the service or drug should be covered.
 This is called making a "coverage decision."
-If we decide the service or drug should be covered, we pay for it.
+If we decide the service or drug should be covered, we pay for our share of the cost of it.